newlifewj/handow/doc/CSR-Github-NPM.md

 git reset --hard origin/dev
 ```

-The command pipe is quite clear.

-+ Remove doc folder including contents, which is the resource not going to Github.
-+ Commit the temporary change.
-+ Force updating Github remote "master" branch with local dev.
-+ Hard reset local with remote dev, then the repo is restored.

-So we just need one line to complete the task.
+So we just need one line to complete theGithub remote updating task, **Great!!**

 ```
 $ pushgithub
 ```

+> Actually the tags (versions) are not necessary in Github, guessing people always clone the latest, but it's harmless anyway.
+However, the version tag is important for npm publishing and CSR history.

+## Publish module package to NPM

+.npmignore file, ignore more

 ### Put a tag as version